CBG vs THC | Differences & Benefits, Which to Choose? Skip to content

 Not to mention, when an individual is in a high state, they might not be aware of their surroundings and lack sharp motor control, making them more prone to accidents and poor-decision making.
 This is why it’s important to use THC in the appropriate doses and a safe and comfortable setting.

-• CBG: CBG is non-psychoactive, so it does not produce a high.
-Because of this, CBG is generally considered safer, as it doesn't carry the same risk of causing emotional distress or accidents.
+• CBG: CBG is not psychoactive, so it does not produce a high.
+For this reason, CBG is generally considered safer than THC, as it doesn't carry the same risk of causing emotional distress or accidents.

 Woman with trembling hands nervous gesture